-GreenPalm operates the Book and Claim supply chain option of the RSPO (Roundtable on Sustainable Palm Oil).
+RSPO Credits RSPO Credits operates the Book and Claim supply chain option of the RSPO (Roundtable on Sustainable Palm Oil).
 This supply chain option is one of four provided by the RSPO to either support or use certified palm oil and palm kernel oil.
-For more information, visit www.greenpalm.org
+For more information, visit http://rspocredits.org/